Great Web Design Starts With a Great User Experience

 Focus on Essentials

 Don’t over-design your site.
-Putting too many elements on the page only distracts visitors from the main purpose of your website.
+Putting too many elements on the page only distracts visitors from the primary purpose of your website.
 Great web design focuses on simplicity.
 It will make your website more appealing and help users to find and consume your content.

 Don’t distract your target audience with the latest design gimmick that provides no actual benefit.
 Keep your design as simple as possible by avoiding all unnecessary design elements.